 Other opportunities emerge…

 Finally by introducing their visitors to the village, further opportunities emerge.
 A Spanish dentist realized the massive need for dental care in these remote villages.
 He arranged for a group of dentists to return the following year for 3 days of emergency dental care.
 This has been repeated on a regular basis with a marked improvement in the level of dental care needed.
 This is fantastic for the local community.
 But as importantly, it was probably a very fulfilling experience for the doctors.

-Another visitor from Cape Town realized the need for books, so he arranged for publishers’ over-runs and second-hand books to be sent up to the schools.
-This is done with the help of Rovos Rail, the luxury train which travels from Cape Town all the way to Victoria Falls.
-It conveniently passes within a couple of kilometres of the school!
+Another visitor from Cape Town realized the need for books.
+So he set about sending up books to the school: publishers’ over-runs and second-hand books.
+Rovos Rail helped out, the luxury train which travels from Cape Town all the way to Victoria Falls.
+As it conveniently passes within a couple of kilometres of the school!